jirichmel/research-project/README.md

 There are two folders: train_relaxation_csv and test_relaxation_csv.

-The numbering in the files works as follows:
+The numbering in the .csv files works as follows:
 * **id** is the number of the material (the same numbering as in the Kaggle dataset).
 * **relaxation_step_number** labels the given relaxation step of the calculation of the particular material.
 Therefore, each material is characterized by one **id** number and a few **relaxation_step_number**s whose amount differs (Note: Some materials do not have any Relaxation steps and therefore do not have any relaxation step numbers.
 They are therefore absent in the four datasets which can be found in the folders for both train and test).
 The values belonging to the last relaxation step number are the final values of the calculation.